MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker-end

+## Executive Summary
-This article describes how to enable Transport Layer Security (TLS) protocol version 1.2 for a System Center Operations Manager management group.
+This article describes how to allow System Center Operations Manager to utilize Transport Layer Security (TLS) 1.2.

 >[!NOTE]
 > Operations Manager will use the protocol configured at the Operating System Level.
 For example, if TLS 1.0, TLS 1.1, and TLS 1.2 are enabled at the Operating System Level, then Operations Manager will select one of the three protocols in the following order of preference: